VOLUNTEERING, INTERNING and SERVICE LEARNING AT YOUTH AND SHELTER SERVICES

-Volunteers and interns are special individuals who give without asking anything in return.
+Volunteers, service learners and interns are special individuals who give without asking anything in return.
 Please consider sharing your time and talents to help youth in your community.

 How To Apply